luciusmagn/nary-lang/README.md

     }
 }
 ```
-# Example 2: Working with functions
+# Example: Working with functions

 Rhai's scripting engine is very lightweight.
 It gets its ability from the functions in your program.
 To call these functions, you need to register them with the scripting engine.